tldr-pages/tldr/pages/common/git-delete-branch.md

 # git delete-branch

 > Delete local and remote Git branches.
 > Part of `git-extras`.
-When deleting a checked out branch, only the remote branch will be deleted.
+If deleting the checked out branch, only the remote branch will be deleted.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-delete-branch>.

 - Delete a local and remote Git branch: